ingolemo/vis-smart-backspace/README.md

 ## Installation

-Clone this repo into your vis plugins directory and add something like this to your `visrc.lua`:
+Clone this repo into your vis plugins directory and add this to your `visrc.lua`:

-    local smart_backspace = require('plugins/vis-smart-backspace')
+    require('plugins/vis-smart-backspace')
-    smart_backspace.tab_width = 4

-There is currently no good way for plugins to access your `tabwidth` value so you will have to set it explicitly for now.
-This value is global (i.e. the same for all windows) and defaults to 8.